 Learn to indulge in other ways than food.
 Think of all the things you enjoy, a facial, a manicure, listening to music or a hobby.
 Pamper yourself with candles or aromatherapy to truly relax.
 If you are to wired tackle that odd job you have been putting off-keep yourself busy.

 Late Night Snacking and Idle Hands…

 If you must snack however, try to keep it under 250 calories.
+This is a great way to do it.
 Try foods that are high in fiber and with lean proteins and low fat.
 Heavy foods or sugar will only keep you up at night, so keep it to a minimum.
 Some foods I call snack traps are anything involving chips, crackers, cheese or those 100 calories individual snack cakes because in moderation they are okay but who can stop eating them after one serving, not me.

 Try these instead: